hackclub/hackclub/workshops/particle_physics/README.md

 ...
 ```

 The [constructor](<https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)>) is used to create an instance of a class.
-In this case, we use it to set up all of the variables when you make a new particle.
+In this case, we use it to set up all of the variables when we make a new particle.
 The [`createVector()`](https://p5js.org/reference/#/p5/createVector) function is provided by p5 to easily make a [vector object](https://p5js.org/reference/#/p5.Vector).
 This is just a 2d line or position with a few helper functions to easily modify the values.

+Next, let's add code to the `draw()` function:

 ```javascript
 ...